GuangyuWangLab2021/cellDancer/readme.rst

 cellDancer's key applications
 ========================================================
-* Estimate cell-specific RNA velocity for each gene.
+* Enable accurate inference of dynamic cell state transitions in heterogeneous cell populations.
-* Derive cell fates in embedding space.
+* Estimate cell-specific transcription (α), splicing (β) and degradation (γ) rates for each gene and reveal RNA turnover strategies.
-* Estimate pseudotime for each cell in embedding space.
+* Improves downstream analysis such as vector field predictions.

 What's new
 ========================================================